-To solve the mystery of the blight, your party will travel among the Solian lands on foot, under sail, and by magical means.
+To explore the lands of Tarq, your party will travel on foot, by magical means, and by sailing.

 When your party is traveling through the countryside, the picture on the screen shows an area that can be crossed in about half a day on foot-longer if the terrain is difficult or the weather is bad.
 Your party's location is marked, in the center of the picture.
 To see a larger area, "Use" a map.
 You will see a sketch of the general vicinity, with the party's location shown as a blinking dot.